Our guide to everything to see and do at Noble Falls

 The Noble Falls are right near Gidgegannup.

 Still lost?
 The area we’re talking about is 45 minutes North East of Perth.

-Can you swim there?
+Can you swim at Noble Falls?

 This particular spot isn’t the best for swimming, but it’s not necessarily a no-no.